 Of all the tools and techniques that we writers use, none are as critical as our raw materials, our basic building blocks: words.
 A riveting story will fall flat on its face if readers can’t make sense of it.
 A thought-provoking essay will be handily dismissed if the language doesn’t clearly communicate the writer’s ideas and intentions.
-And poetry, which especially emphasizes word choice, is intolerant of lazy writing and poor word choices.
+And poetry, which especially emphasizes word choice, is intolerant of lazy writing and imprecise or inaccurate word choices.

 How to Make the Best Possible Word Choices

-Fortunately, there are plenty of tools and techniques that you can use to make the best possible word choices.
+Fortunately, there are plenty of tools and techniques you can use to make the best possible word choices.
 Here are some simple writing tips to help make your writing clear and coherent:

-- Dictionary: make sure each word means what you need it to mean.
+- Dictionary: Make sure each word means what you need it to mean.
 If you’re not 100% sure about a word’s meaning, look it up in the dictionary.
 Watch out for homophones!

-- Accuracy: every word should convey your meaning accurately.
+- Accuracy: Every word should convey your meaning accurately.
 Precision leads to greater clarity, so use the most precise words available.
 There’s no such color as dull black.
 It’s charcoal.

-- Connotation: connotation goes hand in hand with accuracy and precision.
+- Connotation: Connotation goes hand-in-hand with accuracy and precision.
 Be aware of each word’s deeper meaning.
 For example, when people are cheap, the connotation implies that they are stingy, but people who are economical have smart spending habits.

-- Necessity: is every word and every sentence absolutely necessary?
+- Necessity: Is every word and every sentence absolutely necessary?
 In my editing work, it’s not unusual for me to cut 50 or more words from a 1000-word piece.
 If a word (or phrase) isn’t essential, delete it.

-- Aesthetics: sometimes there are several different words that will do the job.
+- Aesthetics: Sometimes there are several different words that will do the job.
 Other times, there are a variety of ways you can arrange words or sentences.
 In cases like these, the decision may come down to musicality.
 Be considerate of how each word sounds.

-- Clarity: clarity is the ultimate goal of communication.
+- Clarity: Clarity is the ultimate goal of communication.
 If the writing is unclear, communication will be unsuccessful.
 Make sure your intent is obvious.
-Don’t be vague and don’t hesitate to rewrite portions of text that lack clarity.
+Don’t be vague, and don’t hesitate to rewrite portions of text that lack clarity.
 Rework it until it makes sense.

-- Simplicity: they say less is more, and it’s true.
+- Simplicity: They say less is more, and it’s true.
 Don’t use a five-syllable word when there’s a perfectly good two-syllable word that will convey the same meaning.
 Don’t spend paragraphs or pages describing something that could be expressed in a few sentences.
 Keep it simple!

-- Thesaurus: use a thesaurus to find the best possible word choices for every sentence you write.
+- Thesaurus: Use a thesaurus to find the best possible word choices for every sentence you write.
 If a word sounds wrong, feels wrong, or doesn’t have the exact meaning that you intend, find a replacement in the thesaurus.
 If you can’t find one, then some rewriting may be in order.

 Every Word Matters